Skip to main contentSkip to main navigationSkip to footer content

 • Electives: 3 or 4 units

-As we require of all applicants, we will need a complete transcript of all your high school work for ninth through twelfth grades.
-An umbrella homeschool organization or the teaching parents may submit your transcript to us.
+All Covenant applicants are required to submit a complete transcript of all high school work from ninth through twelfth grades.
+For homeschool students, an umbrella homeschool organization or cohort or the teaching parents may submit the transcript.
 Your transcript should include:

 • Years of study